Young has 35 points, Hawks end Kings' 7-game winning streak – KION546

 Monk led the Kings with a season-high 27 points, and Domantas Sabonis had 15 points and 13 rebounds.
 De’Aaron Fox, coming off two straight games with at least 32 points, finished with 18 points on 7-of-20 shooting for Sacramento, which ended its longest winning streak since Nov.
 13-26, 2004.

 Sacramento, playing on the second night of a back-to-back on the road, began the night third in the Western Conference.
-The Kings started the game leading the NBA in scoring (120.9) and field-goal percentage (.498), but the Kings shot 46.1%, including 30% on 3s.
+The Kings started the game leading the NBA in scoring (120.9) and field-goal percentage (.498), but they shot 46.1%, including 30% on 3s.

-The Hawks went on a 19-7 run midway through the first to go up 23-13 for the game’s first double-digit lead.
-A fastbreak dunk by Jalen Johnson made it 42-29 early in the second, and the Kings called timeout.

-Atlanta’s biggest lead in the second was 19, and the Hawks were up 72-57 at halftime.

 TIP-INS

-Kings: Trey Lyles tied a career high in a regular-season game with five offensive rebounds. … Sabonis surpassed 4,000 rebounds in his career. … Monk scored 15 points in the first half. … Fox passed Otis Birdsong for 19th on the Kings points list with 6,541 early in the third.
+Kings: outscored Atlanta 54-36 in the paint. … Trey Lyles tied a career high in a regular-season game with five offensive rebounds. … Sabonis surpassed 4,000 rebounds in his career. … Monk scored 15 points in the first half.

 Hawks: Young had five-point play in the third after hitting a 3 and getting fouled by Fox, who picked up a technical foul.
 Young hit both free throws. … Dating to March 3, 2022, the Hawks have scored at least 100 points in 39 straight games, the third-longest scoring streak in franchise history and the longest such active streak in the NBA.